WordPress/gutenberg/packages/data/README.md

 In the above example, when `HammerPriceDisplay` is rendered into an application, it will pass the price into the underlying `PriceDisplay` component and update automatically if the price of a hammer ever changes in the store.

+As a more advanced feature, the `withSelect` component will also automatically set a context of `{ component: this }` whenever the `select()` function is called from within `mapSelectToProps()`.
+This allows store selectors to know which component is selecting data.
+Such information is useful for knowing which data is required from a store at a given time by the application using it.
+Note that this requires the use of `registry.registerGenericStore()` to gain the use of this benefit.

 #### `withDispatch( mapDispatchToProps: Function ): Function`

 Use `withDispatch` to inject dispatching action props into your component.
 Passed a function which returns an object mapping prop names to action dispatchers, a higher-order component function is returned.
 The higher-order component can be used to enhance a component.
 For example, you can define callback behaviors as props for responding to user interactions.
 The mapping function is passed the [`dispatch` function](#dispatch) and the props passed to the original component.